Himanshu-Vishwas/handWaveImageSlider/readme.md

 open main.py

-libraries you need to install:
+libraries you need to have:

 cvzone
 cv2